Illusions of self-motion: Visual illusions

 Inducing vection can also induce motion sickness in susceptible individuals.
+Susceptibility changes over the lifetime: young children and older adults seem to be more susceptible (at least to a circular vection stimulus) than adolescents and young adults.
+Furthermore, females seem to be slightly more susceptible to circular vection stimuli than males.

 Auditory illusions

 Compared to visually-induced vection, auditorily-induced vection is generally weaker.
 Auditory-induced vection can only be elicited in about 25% to 75% of the participants under laboratory conditions, and only when participants are blindfolded.
 Most of the research has focused on eliciting circular vection horizontally about the body.
 Researchers have induced circular vection by mechanically rotating a buzzer around a subject in the dark or by presenting sound sequentially in one of several speakers arranged in a circular array.
 Adding auditory stimuli can significantly enhance visual, vestibular, and biomechanical vections.

 Biomechanical illusions

 Sea legs, dock rock, or stillness illness

 After being on a small boat for a few hours and then going back onto land, it may feel like there is still rising and falling, as if one is still on the boat.
-It can also occur on other situations, such as after a long train journey or after working up a swaying tree.
+It can also occur on other situations, such as after a long journey by train or by aircraft, or after working up a swaying tree.
 It is not clear whether sea legs are a form of aftereffect to the predominant frequency of the stimulation (e.g., the waves or the rocking of the train), whether it is a form of learning to adjust one's gait and posture.
-The "sea legs" condition needs to be distinguished from mal de debarquement, which is much more disturbing and long-lasting.
+The "sea legs" condition needs to be distinguished from mal de debarquement, which is much more long-lasting.